kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 - The above code was **wrong at race condition** here, if my producers and consumers are run in their own threads, it means that **several threads are reading and writing the buffer at the same time = race condition**, this will corrupt the array that **I will not be able to write or read values from array because of concurrent access to the array**
 #### Synchronize the access to the array,
 - by **adding the synchronized keyword** on it like `public void synchronized produce ()` or `public void synchronized consume()` ,
-	- however this will not fix our problem because synchronization can fix our race condition problem, but not if we write it like that.
+	- however this will not fix our problem because **synchronization can fix our race condition problem**, but not if we write it like that.
 	- why? because if we write synchronized like that, it means that the object holding the key that thread will need to run the `consume/produce` method is the `consumer/producer` instance itself, what we want is to avoid a thread from running the consume method when another thread is running the produce method
 	- so we need a common synchronization object to all the instances of consumer and producer.
 This code will work if the lock object is the same for all the producers and consumers instances
 		```